werebus/vimfiles/README.md

 $ wget -O- https://git.io/vgUw4 | bash
 ```

-Or, feel free to clone it yourself
+_Or_, feel free to clone it yourself

 ```bash
 $ git clone --recursive https://github.com/umts/vimfiles.git ~/.vim
 ```

-and sym-link to or source the `vimrc` and `gvimrc` files as you like.
+and then sym-link to or source the `vimrc` and `gvimrc` files as you like.

 Features
 ========
 Oh so many plugins, here's a quick, and not quite complete, list.

 *Note: below, when we refer to "`<Leader>`", we're referring to the vim
 special key.
-By default, that's a backslash, but you can remap it to
+By default, that's a comma, but you can remap it to
-some other key*
+some other key in `plugin/00-leader.vim`*

 *   [Vim-ack][ack]